-Population: The study population will consist of individuals with a record of at least one dose of ABRYSVO who are at least 60 years of age on the date of vaccination (i.e., index date).
+Population: The study population will consist of individuals with a record of at least one dose of ABRYSVO who are at least 18 years of age on the date of vaccination (ie, index date).
 Individuals who receive an RSV vaccine from a manufacturer other than Pfizer will be excluded from the study.
-Contemporary vaccinated controls will be included if they have no record of RSV vaccine and have a record for another vaccine (e.g., influenza vaccine, COVID-19 vaccine, and other pre-specified vaccines such as shingles, hepatitis B) within 30 days of a corresponding ABRYSVO vaccinee's vaccination date; the control's index date will be the date of the control's non-RSV vaccine and they will be required to be at least 60 years of age on the index date.
-Contemporary unvaccinated controls will be included if they have no record of any vaccine on the index date but had at least one vaccination record in the year prior to the index date; they will be assigned an index date matched to a corresponding ABRYSVO vaccinee's vaccination date and will be required to be at least 60 years of age on the matched index date.
-All individuals must be enrolled in (i.e., not disenrolled from) VHA benefits during the 2 years prior to the index date (i.e., baseline period).
+Contemporary vaccinated controls will be included if they have no record of RSV vaccine and have a record for another vaccine (eg, influenza vaccine, COVID-19 vaccine, and other pre-specified vaccines such as shingles, hepatitis B) within 30 days of a corresponding ABRYSVO vaccinee's vaccination date; the control's index date will be the date of the control's non-RSV vaccine and they will be required to be at least 18 years of age on the index date.
+Contemporary unvaccinated controls will be included if they have no record of any vaccine on the index date but had at least one vaccination record in the year prior to the index date; they will be assigned an index date matched to a corresponding ABRYSVO vaccinee's vaccination date and will be required to be at least 18 years of age on the matched index date.
+All individuals must be enrolled in (ie, not disenrolled from) VHA benefits during the 2 years prior to the index date (ie, baseline period) and have complete follow-up (ie, no disenrollment from VHA benefits, death, or receipt of RSV vaccination [for controls who may later receive any RSV vaccine only]) during the risk interval and confirmatory diagnosis window.
+Eligible individuals will be further classified into either the 18-59 years old age group or 60 years and older age group based on their age on the index date; contemporary vaccinated or unvaccinated controls in the 18-59 years old age group are further required to have a record for specific conditions that increase the risk for severe RSV as defined by the Centers for Disease Prevention and Control (CDC) during the baseline period (see "Subgroups" below for specific conditions).